acactown/acactown/README.md

 <img align='right' src="https://github.com/acactown/acactown/raw/main/img/photo-1.png" width="230" />

->Software Engineer, DevOps Engineer & SRE, a self-starter, and a hands-on leader who loves technology.
-Docker Ambassador, K8s big fan.
-Critical thinking, decision-making, and really good at solving problems.
-Likes to teach and learn every day.
-Sci-Fi passionate & TMNT lover 🐢 ❤️ `:wq`
+>A proactive, hands-on leader with a deep passion for technology.
+Experienced in designing and optimizing cloud-native architectures, with expertise in Docker (Ambassador) and Kubernetes (enthusiast).
+Strong critical thinking and decision-making skills, excelling at solving complex problems efficiently.
+Passionate about knowledge sharing—always eager to teach and learn.
+A Sci-Fi enthusiast and lifelong TMNT fan. 🐢 ❤️ `:wq`
 >
->Good knowledge of new technologies in general, exposed to many programming languages, technologies, and platforms.
-6+ years of full-time relevant experience as a DevOps/SRE and 5+ years as a Software Engineer.
-Experience leading teams of up to 12 people.
-Special skills and experience in startups.
+>Broad expertise in emerging technologies, with hands-on experience across multiple programming languages, platforms, and frameworks.
+Over __6 years__ of full-time experience as a __DevOps Engineer/SRE__ and _5+ years_ as a __Software Engineer__, with a strong background in automation, infrastructure, and cloud solutions.
+Proven ability to lead and mentor teams of up to 12 members, fostering collaboration and technical excellence.
+Specialized in Startup environments, bringing adaptability, innovation, and a results-driven mindset to fast-paced, high-growth teams.
 >
 > a.k.a. @acactown